univention/office365/doc/README-code.md

  "sub_tasks": [<dict representing a subtask>, ...]
  }
 ```
-If the file can be verified (e.g. function exists or ad_connection_alias is available) *function_name* with the kwarg parameters *parameters* is executed on the connection *ad_connection_alias*.
+If the file can be verified (e.g. function exists or ad_connection_alias is available) *function_name* with the kwarg *parameters* is executed on the connection *ad_connection_alias*.
 If the job can't be verified or is successful the job is removed.

 The daemon process does the following:
 * drop privileges to listener(nogroup)